 separately for each material class of assets and liabilities, a qualitative explanation of the main differences between the figures reported in the opening valuation as set out in point (a) and those calculated according to the solvency regime previously in place;

-the undertaking's Solvency Capital Requirement and the Minimum Capital Requirement as of the date of the opening financial statement referred to in point (a).
+the undertaking's Minimum Capital Requirement, Solvency Capital Requirement and eligible Own Funds as of the date of the opening financial statement referred to in point (a).

 Insurance and reinsurance undertakings shall submit to the supervisory authority the information in paragraph 1 no later than 14 weeks after the reference date of the opening financial statement as referred to in paragraph 1.

-CHAPTER [XIV]
+CHAPTER XIV

 TRANSPARENCY AND ACCOUNTABILITY OF SUPERVISORY AUTHORITIES